basewof/product-discovery/README.md

 - Iterate on the page based on data and feedback to further refine the user experience.

+# The Trade off

+By leading with discovery, the page favours shoppers who are browsing for ideas over shoppers who know exactly what they want, so it shows a curated home before the results and puts more effort into curation than into advanced search — and I am watching how users respond to this design to see whether they would prefer something different.

 # Orla &amp; Vine — Product Discovery